Wappsto/slxjsonrpc/README.md

 ### Use case Examples

-The given use case show how to use the slxJsonRpc Package, and that you have a `send` & a `receive` function/method, that is setup.
+The given use case show how to use the slxJsonRpc Package.
+It expected that you have a send & a receive function/method to transport the Json RPC messages to and from the package.

 The Client example code:
 ```python